-Indeed, previous research into the subject underscores that rather than looking at the world as composed of two types of people—those who never litter and those who always do—it is best to think of “littering incidents“: situations where people choose to litter based on context rather than demographics.
+Indeed, previous research into the subject highlights that rather than looking at the world as composed of two types of people—those who never litter and those who always do—it is best to think of “littering incidents“: situations where people choose to litter based on context rather than strictly based on demographics.
 Until we recognise that there are a myriad of reasons and contexts—and no one-size-fits-all solution—then we cannot take the necessary steps towards actually stopping the problem.
 Instead, we will continue to engage in litter pick after litter pick with no end in sight.

 Over the past four years I have written the Off the Ground blog and helped remove nearly 400 bags of rubbish and over 10,000 items of recyclables from the streets of my community.
 This has given me a lot of time to think about the potential reasons for littering, and I have assembled all of these into this handy-dandy summary.

 Imagine for a moment that you look down on your shirt and see a crumb from your lunch, a loose thread or strand of hair, or perhaps a bit of fluff from the tumble dryer.
 What is your reaction?

 If you’re like most people, myself included, you brush the offending bit of detritus onto the floor without a second thought.
 The difference between this and littering?
 Simply a matter of scale.
 Although this list is in no particular order, it brings me quite nicely to the first reason people litter: